Skip to main content

 • Demographic or ethnicity information

-How to hide a field from reviewers
+How to hide a field

-4. Open the Advanced tab
+5. Open the Advanced tab.

-Best practices for blind review
+Best practice for blind review

-• Hide identifying fields before opening submissions
+• Hide identifying fields before opening the project for submissions.

-• Let reviewers know the process is blind—it builds confidence in the system
+• Tell reviewers your process is blind β€” it builds confidence and reinforces the intent.

 Did this answer your question?